gabrielgisoldo/requestMedia/README.md

 ## Forgetting permission access

-After you get access to the hardware, unless the user go to another page or reload the page using the feed, the browser will keep the connection with the webcam/microphone open.
+After you get access to the hardware, unless the user go to another page or reload the page, the browser will keep the connection with the webcam/microphone open.
 This function is used to close the connection and forget the permission you got.
 The call is done like this:

 ```JavaScript
 webcam.forgetPermission();